rutujar/Online-Food-Delivery/README.md

 ![GitHub Logo](https://github.com/rutujar/Online-food-delivery/blob/master/output/Customer%20Details.png)

+NOTE:

-NOTE:In customer details i have used only 4 attributes include all that for the project.
+* In customer details i have used only 4 attributes include all that for the project.

+* Lacks in dynamic payment.